Make-Up Artists & Hair Stylists Guild Awards 2024

-The 17th Make-Up Artists & Hair Stylists Guild Awards, presented by L'Oréal Groupe and Giovanni Eco Chic Beauty, will honor outstanding achievements for both make-up and hair stylists in motion pictures, television, commercials and live theater for 2024 on February 15, 2025, at Fairmont Century Plaza Hotel in Los Angeles.
+The 17th Make-Up Artists & Hair Stylists Guild Awards, presented by L'Oréal Groupe and Giovanni Eco Chic Beauty, honored outstanding achievements for both make-up and hair stylists in motion pictures, television, commercials and live theater for 2024 on February 15, 2025, at Fairmont Century Plaza Hotel in Los Angeles.

 Nominations were announced on December 10, 2024.
 Beetlejuice Beetlejuice, The Substance and The Deliverance, tied for the most nominations in the film categories, with three apiece.
 Other films with multiple nominations were Deadpool & Wolverine, Wicked, It Ends with Us and Gladiator II, with two each.
 In the television categories, Dancing with the Stars led the nominations with five, followed by Saturday Night Live and the 2024 MTV Video Music Awards, each with four.

 The categories for live theatrical productions were merged and split into California Regional: Best Make-Up and Hair Styling, and Broadway and International: Best Make-Up and Hair Styling.